OpenCyphal/libcanard/CONTRIBUTING.md

 ## Tools

-The following tools are required to conduct library development locally:
+The following tools are required to conduct library development locally (check the CI workflow files for the required versions):

-- GCC v11 or newer.
+- GCC
-- Clang and Clang-Tools v12 or newer.
+- Clang and Clang-Tools
-- CMake v3.12 or newer.
+- CMake
-- An AMD64 machine.
+- An AMD64 machine

 ### Clang-Tidy